jtrinka/Gemineats/README.md

 ## Local Installation Instructions

-To install and launch the Gemineats app on your local area network, first follow steps:
+To install and launch the Gemineats app on your local area network, first follow these steps:

 1. Create a [Google account](https://www.google.com/)
 2. Obtain a [Google API key](https://developers.google.com/maps/documentation/embed/get-api-key)